bash-bastion/basalt/docs/internals/package-installation.md

 ### 3. Global integration

-TODO: expand on this

 For each package in `$BASALT_GLOBAL_DATA_DIR/store/packages`, modifications are done.
-This includes modifying the source code with regular expressions and creating `./basalt_packages` directories for each one
+This includes but is not limited to

+- Appending version numbers to all functions
+- Creating a local `./basalt_packages` directory (local integration)
+- Converting the runtime essence of the `./basalt.toml` file into other files that are either sourcable or easier to parse

 ### 4. Local integration

-TODO: expand on this

-When working with per-project dependencies, the final step involves creating a `./basalt_packages` directory for the current project.
-It is structured like so
+The final step involves creating a `basalt_packages` directory so the functionality of all dependencies can be properly exposed.
+The directory is located at `./basalt_packages` for local dependencies and at `BASALT_GLOBAL_DATA_DIR/global/basalt_packages` for global dependencies

 ```txt
 - basalt_packages/